sfstoolbox/theory/index.rst

 ------

 The theory is based on Chap.
 2 from :cite:`Wierstorf2014`.
-It is extended and corrected by the contributions from :cite:`Schultz2016`.
-The complete section is also available as a :get:`pdf`.
+It is extended and corrected by the contributions from :cite:`Schultz2016` and should be improved by further contributions from the community.
+The complete theory section is also available as a :get:`pdf`.

 You can link to any equation within it by the permalink that becomes visible by hovering over the corresponding equation number, e.g.